ykeselman-test/amorelli-sec-edgar-mcp/README.md

 }
 ```

+You can now start Claude Desktop and start using the SEC EDGAR MCP server.

 ### Local Installation

 Follow these steps to set up and run the `SEC EDGAR MCP` server without docker: